xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 Including the values of ALL fields for this instrument, including score field values.

-PUT / PATCH / POST are not supported for this.
+PUT / PATCH / POST are not supported for instrument data.

 A 200 OK will be returned on success, and a 404 Not Found if $InstrumentName is not a valid instrument installed in this LORIS instance.